By Gaige Davila

 “We’ve been holding ground,” Rios said.
 That ground is revered in the neighborhood Reyes bakery lies in, near South Shore Drive and Garriga Elementary in one of the oldest neighborhoods of Port Isabel.
 Regulars come in and tell stories of walking to the bakery barefoot with their older relatives, or former residents who insist that no trip back home is complete without stopping there.

-And when people are not telling stories, inside the original, six-feet-tall gas oven and the donut fryer source perpetual white noise interrupted only by dough being placed in or bread being removed from either.
+When customers are not telling stories, the original, six-feet-tall gas oven and the donut fryer source perpetual white noise interrupted only by dough being placed in or bread being removed from either.

 Rios said, admittedly, that making pan dulce is hard, and that only a love for doing so can keep a person baking.
 Rios, fortunately, loves keeping this Port Isabel staple alive.